gradle/gradle/design-docs/dependency-management.md

 - Do the same for `BuildComponentSelector`
 - Convenience for casting selector and id?
 - Convenience for selecting things with a given id type or selector type?
+- Result root.id should be an instance of `BuildComponentIdentifier` not `ModuleComponentIdentifier`

 ## Story: Dependency reports indicate the source of a component